qiskit-community/qiskit-aqua-interfaces/README.md

 **Qiskit** is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.

 ## Note
+This project is currently deprecated and it will stop working after Qiskit Aqua 0.7.0

+## Note
 As of July 12, 2019 Qiskit Chemistry has been merged into Qiskit Aqua, and all the code of the [Qiskit Chemistry repository](https://github.com/Qiskit/qiskit-chemistry) has been integrated into the [Qiskit Aqua](https://github.com/Qiskit/qiskit-aqua) repository.
 This change has impacted the